 Applying the correct technique for the ablation of the L5 DR and sacral 1-3 lateral branches requires proper training and a precise approach.
 A probe that delivers the radiofrequency lesions must be able to provide a higher volume lesion to accommodate the variable and more diffuse location of the target lateral branches.
 Ideally, this probe would also be available at a price that is affordable.
 In recognition of, and as a solution for, these problems, a novel, direction-specific RF probe was designed (Nimbus Concepts, Inc.).
 The probe allows for a facile and time efficient technique, which may enhance the probability of adequate coagulation of the targeted L5DR and S1-3 lateral branches.

-Disclosure: Dr. Bainbridge is the Research Director for Nimbus Spine, LLC, and is leading research development efforts and collaborating with outside researchers who are carrying out what we hope will become the definitive clinical trial for the procedure of SIJ RFN.
+Disclosure: Dr. Bainbridge is the Research Director for Nimbus Spine, LLC, and is leading research protocol development efforts and collaborating with outside researchers who will carry out what we hope will become the definitive clinical trial for the procedure of SIJ RFN.

 1. Frymoyer, J.W. and W.L.
 Cats-Baril, An overview of the incidences and costs of low back pain.
 Orthop Clin North Am, 1991.
 22(2): p.
 263-71.

 2. Luo, X., et al., Estimates and patterns of direct health care expenditures among individuals with back pain in the United States.
 Spine (Phila Pa 1976), 2004.
 29(1): p.
 79-86.

 3. Patel, N., et al., A randomized, placebo-controlled study to assess the efficacy of lateral branch neurotomy for chronic sacroiliac joint pain.
 Pain Med, 2012.
 13(3): p.
 383-98.